Great to have you with us, Rush Limbaugh, America's real anchorman, your guiding light.

 But he did.

-Quick time out, my friends, your phone calls.
+Quick timeout, my friends, your phone calls.

-We uh we owe you getting back to that's been a while, so that's next.
+We owe you getting back to that.

 Sit tight, don't go away.

-Hillary Clinton's campaign rejected the IBM that she alluded to the Holocaust while talking about GOP proposals on immigration.
+Hillary Clinton's campaign rejected the IBM, that she alluded to the Holocaust while talking about GOP proposals on immigration.

-Uh she said on Friday, I find it the height of irony that a party.
+She said on Friday, I find it the height of irony that a party.

 Is that irritating enough?

-I find it the height of irony that a party that espouses small government would want to unleash a massive law enforcement effort, she goes on, including the National Guard and others, to literally pull people out of their homes and their workplaces, round them up, put them, I don't know, in buses and boxcars in order to take them across our border.
+She goes on, including the National Guard and others, to literally pull people out of their homes and their workplaces, round them up, put them, I don't know, in buses and boxcars in order to take them across our border.

 I find that only absurd but appalling.